My Philosophy of Life and Human Existence

 Now take a moment and truly think for yourself.
 What can ALL 10 of these humans agree to about the world?
 (Pause here.
 Take a moment.)

 Now, if you are struggling to find statements or truths all will agree on, I will give you some hints: first, you must realize how different the language, words, and rhetoric of science and spirituality are.
 This is part of the false dualism between science and spirituality.
-It is often hard for people with these diverse belief systems to communicate with each other because the words and language are so different.
+It is often hard for people with these diverse belief systems to communicate with each other because the words and language of science and spirituality are so different.

 Thus, my second hint is to focus on trying to find simple statements.
 Despite what you might think, many of the most important and most powerful universal truths about our world, existence, and humanity are not that complex.
 Most children can understand them.
 So simplify your thoughts.
 Take another moment to think.